About the ACTIVE Study: Publications

 Edwards, J. D., Ross, L. A., Ackerman, M. L., Small, B. J., Ball, K. K., Bradley, S., & Dodson, J. E. (2008).
 Longitudinal predictors of driving cessation among older adults from the ACTIVE clinical trial.
 The Journals of Gerontology Series B: Psychological Sciences and Social Sciences, 63(1), P6-P12.
 PMID: 18332196, PMCID: n/a, DOI: https://doi.org/10.1093/geronb/63.1.p6

 Lunsman, M., Edwards, J. D., Andel, R., Small, B. J., Ball, K. K., & Roenker, D. L. (2008).
 What predicts changes in useful field of view test performance?.
-Psychology and Aging, 23(4), 917.
+Psychology and Aging, 23(4), 917-927.
 PMID: 19140660, PMCID: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4451941, DOI: https://doi.org/10.1037/a0013466

 McArdle, J. J., & Prindle, J. J. (2008).
 A latent change score analysis of a randomized clinical trial in reasoning training.
-Psychology and aging, 23(4), 702.
+Psychology and Aging, 23(4), 702-719.
 PMID: 19140642, PMCID: n/a, DOI: https://doi.org/10.1037/a0014349

 Morgan, A. A., Marsiske, M., & Whitfield, K. E. (2007).
 Characterizing and explaining differences in cognitive test performance between African American and European American older adults.
-Experimental aging research, 34(1), 80-100.
+Experimental Aging Research, 34(1), 80-100.
 PMID: 18189169, PMCID: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2211729, DOI: https://doi.org/10.1080/03610730701776427

 Unverzagt, F. W., Kasten, L., Johnson, K. E., Rebok, G. W., Marsiske, M., Koepke, K. M., … & Tennstedt, S. L. (2007).
 Effect of memory impairment on training outcomes in ACTIVE.
-Journal of the International Neuropsychological Society: JINS, 13(6), 953.
+Journal of the International Neuropsychological Society, 13(6), 953-960.
 PMID: 17942013, PMCID: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2733239, DOI: https://doi.org/10.1017/S1355617707071512

 Wadley, V. G., Crowe, M., Marsiske, M., Cook, S. E., Unverzagt, F. W., Rosenberg, A. L., & Rexroth, D. (2007).
 Changes in everyday function in individuals with psychometrically defined mild cognitive impairment in the Advanced Cognitive Training for Independent and Vital Elderly Study.
 Journal of the American Geriatrics Society, 55(8), 1192-1198.
 PMID: 17661957, PMCID: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2153444, DOI: https://doi.org/10.1111/j.1532-5415.2007.01245.x

 Crowe, M., Andel, R., Wadley, V., Cook, S., Unverzagt, F., Marsiske, M., & Ball, K. (2006).
 Subjective cognitive function and decline among older adults with psychometrically defined amnestic MCI.
-International Journal of Geriatric Psychiatry: A journal of the psychiatry of late life and allied sciences, 21(12), 1187-1192.
+International Journal of Geriatric Psychiatry, 21(12), 1187-1192.
 PMID: 16955448, PMCID: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2905787, DOI: https://doi.org/10.1002/gps.1639

 Edwards, J. D., Ross, L. A., Wadley, V. G., Clay, O. J., Crowe, M., Roenker, D. L., & Ball, K. K. (2006).
 The useful field of view test: normative data for older adults.
 Archives of Clinical Neuropsychology, 21(4), 275-286.
 PMID: 16704918, PMCID: n/a, DOI: https://doi.org/10.1016/j.acn.2006.03.001